-I’m sure most of you’re already a fan of Laura’s blog, The First Mess.
+I’m sure most of you are already fans of Laura’s blog, The First Mess.
 If not, you should be – you’ll love it.
-Laura and I both started our blogs around the same time, and I’ve been a fan of her creative, plant-based recipes ever since.
+Laura and I both started our blogs around the same time, and I’ve loved her creative, plant-based recipes ever since.

 You’re gonna want to make everything – Cookies for Breakfast, Savory Ginger Green Onion Crepes, and she even has a recipe for Earl Grey Vegan Tiramisu that I’m dying to try out.
 Laura has a way of combining ingredients in such unique ways.